An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 4. Dhaulagiri Circuit Trek

-Dhaulagiri Circuit Trek lies between the Dolpo and Mustang Region of Nepal.
-This trek makes a clockwise round to Mount Dhaulagiri (8,167 meters), the seventh highest mountain in the world.
-Since 1950 AD this area was opened for trekking and first discovered by the team of French Expedition.
-During the discovery of Dhaulagiri in 1808 AD, the western explorer team thought it was the highest mountain in the world.
-After decades of years, Everest was discovered and officially became the highest mountain on earth.
+Dhaulagiri Circuit Trek lies between the Dolpo and Mustang Regions of Nepal.
+This trek makes a clockwise round to Mount Dhaulagiri (8,167 meters), the seventh-highest mountain in the world.
+Since 1950 AD, this area has been open for trekking and was first discovered by the team of the French Expedition.
+During the discovery of Dhaulagiri in 1808 AD, the Western explorer team thought it was the highest mountain in the world.
+After decades of years, Everest was discovered and officially became the highest mountain on Earth.
 It is one of the most adventurous and challenging camping treks in Nepal.
 Thus, Himalayan Wander Walkers organized a full camping trek to the Dhaulagiri circuit with the support of our Sherpa team.

 View Details of Dhaulagiri Circuit Trek